 Sixty years of the UNICEF Global Supply and Logistics Hub for children

-Around the clock, around the world: In 2022, we celebrate a journey that started sixty years ago when the UNICEF Global Supply and Logistics Hub found a permanent home in Copenhagen.
+Around the clock, around the world: In 2022, we celebrated a journey that started in 1962, when the UNICEF Global Supply and Logistics Hub found a permanent home in Copenhagen.

 Children have special rights because they have special needs.
 To make children’s rights a reality, every child needs access to supplies that enable them to survive, learn, stay healthy and keep warm and safe.

 A major step was taken to guarantee that children around the world have a better chance to access the supplies they need.
 In 1962, the Government of Denmark supported the construction of UNICEF’s global humanitarian warehouse in Copenhagen.
 Initially built to pack health kits for maternity clinics and child health services, the warehouse evolved into a supply and logistics hub.

 UNICEF, in close collaboration with governments, partners and industry representatives, works to coordinate, strategize, and implement the best ways to source, procure and transport supplies for children.